analogdevicesinc/msdk/Examples/MAX78000/FreeRTOSDemo/README.md

 - A custom HardFaultHandler which copies CPU register state to C variables for viewing inside a debugger program.
   - This is useful to diagnose the system state at the moment the HardFault occured.

 The statistics timer can be used by numerous RTOS Debug utilities which detect a kernel and use the kernel's profiling routines to output useful information to the user.
 A similar timer configuration could also be used for RTOS kernels other than FreeRTOS.
+Be aware that TMR0 may not behave properly when using Low-Power features -- for these use-cases a Low-Power timer on the device should be used.

 An example of using the HardFaultHandler can be observed by placing a privileged memory access (e.g. ```int y = *(uint32_t *)0xFFFFFFFF```) inside an RTOS task.
 The program counter will show as a C variable, which can be used with a Disassembly View to find the location of the HardFault.
 An image is provided below as an example: